-In the following, we will account for the actions taken in 2015 to archive and sustain our people and health target, as specified earlier in relation to our CSR programme (see Table 1), as well as our commitment to the related principles in the UN Global Compact (principle 1-6 and 10).
-The main target is to support people and health projects with a minimum of 1 % of our EBT result per year to achieve an even higher responsibility than ensured by our Code of Conduct as well as national legislation in low risk countries as specified in Table 2.
-As a result, we have decided to group the actions taken in 2015 in accordance with the structure of Figure 1 as can be seen below.
+Although all subareas within 'Human rights', 'Labour' and 'Anti-corruption' were assessed as 'satisfactory performance', as explained previously, the self-assessment tool have indicated a need for working more actively with suppliers to ensure the commitment in relation to the ten principles further upstream our supply chain by considering our suppliers and business partners.
+Actions In the following, we will account for the actions taken to archive and sustain our people and health target, as specified earlier in our CSR programme (see Table 1), as well as our commitment to the related principles in the UN Global Compact (principle 1-6 and 10).
+The main target is to support people and health projects with a minimum of 1 % of our EBT result per year to achieve an even higher responsibility than ensured by our Code of Conduct as well as national legislation as specified in Table 2.
+As a result, we have decided to group the actions taken in accordance with the structure of Figure 1.